Umeraftab7747/Umeraftab7747/README.md

 - 🔭 I’m Full MERN stack Developer
-- 🌱 I’m currently learning Firebase
+- 🌱 I’m currently learning TypeScript
-- 👯 I’m looking to collaborate on ReactNative and Laravel
+- 👯 I’m looking to collaborate on ROR
-- 🤔 I’m looking for help with Laravel
+- 🤔 I’m looking for help with REDUX / CUSTOM HOOKS
 - 💬 Ask me about React-native and Javascript
 - 📫 How to reach me: Umeraftab7747@gmail.com
-- ⚡ Fun fact: React is faster and Easy
+- ⚡ Fun fact: React is Not a Framework, But a JavaScript Library

 ##### Languages I have used